 However, it seems although the two parties wished to sign a new deal, “financial and structural obstacles”, notably La Liga regulations, led to talks breaking down.

 It leaves Messi a free agent, albeit one with astronomical wage demands.
 Planet Sport weighs up the 34-year-old's possibilities.

 After 20 years with Barcelona, during which he has collected 10 La Liga trophies, four Champions League crowns, seven Copa del Reys - not to mention scored a frankly ludicrous 672 goals in 778 appearances - many see it as inconceivable that he will ever be seen in another club's shirt.

-The main sticking point is that Barca reportedly need to reduce their wage bill by €200million to comply with financial fair play rules - which makes contract negotiations with arguably the world's best player somewhat tricky.
+The main sticking point has been Barca's need to reduce their wage bill by €200million to comply with financial fair play rules - which has made contract negotiations with arguably the world's best player somewhat tricky.